sci-oer/java-resource/README.md

 You can ssh into this container by running `ssh -p 2222 student@127.0.0.1`.
 You do not need a password to ssh into the container, but the password is `password` for any command that needs it.

-Any files that are eddited should be put in the `/course/work` directory to be saved to the volume mount.
+Any files that are edited should be put in the `/course/work` directory to be saved to the volume mount.

 Although you are able to ssh into this container, it is preferred to attach additional terminals to the container directly.